EMF & ELF Health Risks: Get The Facts

 Radiation exists across a spectrum from very high-energy (also referred to as high-frequency) radiation to very low-energy (or low-frequency) radiation.
 This is sometimes referred to as the electromagnetic spectrum.

-Examples of high-energy radiation include x-rays and gamma rays.
-They, as well as some higher energy ultraviolet (UV) rays, are classified as ionizing radiation, which means that they have enough energy to remove an electron from (ionize) an atom.
+Examples of high-energy radiation include X-rays and gamma rays.
+They, as well as some higher-energy ultraviolet (UV) rays, are classified as ionizing radiation, which means that they have enough energy to remove an electron from (ionize) an atom.
 Ionizing radiation can damage the DNA inside cells, which can lead to mutations and the uncontrolled cell growth we know as cancer.

 Extremely low frequency (ELF) radiation is at the low-energy end of the electromagnetic spectrum and is a type of non-ionizing radiation.
 Non-ionizing radiation has enough energy to move atoms around or make them vibrate, but not enough to directly damage DNA.
 ELF radiation has even lower energy than other types of non-ionizing radiation like radiofrequency radiation, visible light, and infrared.

 With most types of radiation, the electric and magnetic fields are coupled.
 Because they act as one, they are considered together as an electromagnetic field (EMF).
-But with ELF radiation, the magnetic field and the electrical field can exist and act independently, so they are often studied separately.
+However, with ELF radiation, the magnetic field and the electrical field can exist and act independently, so they are often studied separately.
 Typically, we use the term “magnetic field” to indicate ELF radiation from a magnetic field, while we use “electric field” to mean ELF radiation from an electric field.

 The possible link between electromagnetic fields and cancer has been a subject of controversy for several decades.
 It's not clear exactly how electromagnetic fields, a form of low-energy, non-ionizing radiation, can increase cancer risk.
 Plus, because we are all exposed to different amounts of these fields at different times, the issue has been hard to study.